piyook/mock-api-framework-template/README.md

 The project is built using MSW and can be run directly on a local machine or in Docker containers.

+The framework is written in TypeScript and can :

+- Serve data from static files (JSON or text)
+- Serve media : Images and Videos
+- Serve markdown files
+- Be used to write and test AWS Lambda Functions
+- Use custom middleware to transform input/output
+- Serve random Database seed data
+- Serve persisted mock data to the database
+- Perform CRUD operations on the local database via a REST endpoint
+- Mock API error codes/messages for testing frontend error handling logic

 ## Set-up

 Clone the repo or use the template button directly in GitHub to set-up a new repo using this one as a template.